 When to see a doctor

 People who have diabetes should see a doctor regularly as part of their care.
-However, they should seek immediate medical attention if they notice any of the following:

-- changes in foot skin color
+- changes in skin color on the foot

 - swelling in the foot or ankle